kwilkos/cxf/distribution/src/main/release/samples/integration/jca/hello_world_soap_http/README.txt

   (Windows) > cd common
             > ant

-The demo may be built from the directory hello_world_soap_http.
+The demo needs be built from the directory outbound.

 Issue the command: